It’s not easy being a solopreneur. Rewards and recognition aren’t usually part of the game.

 And don’t confuse developing your recognition plan with practicing self-care.
 Self-care and self-recognition work in tandem to help keep your thoughts, energy, and mood in check so that you can handle the highs and lows of entrepreneurship.

-I’d love to hear from you: How do you recognize or reward yourself as a solopreneur?
+How do you recognize or reward yourself as a solopreneur?
 What would like to do more of?